 In this week’s Torah portion, Korach, like in the entire Book of Numbers, power, anxiety and the question of the future are in play.
 After returning from scouting the Promised Land, the Israelites are at their most crestfallen.
 Only two scouts, Joshua and Caleb, believe that the Land they had been dreaming about is even attainable.
 The rest of the troop, along with the nation as a whole, feel the certainty of their future is gone.
 They, like us, become restless, and devolve into open rebellion.
 Korach, the leader of the rebellion, comes to Moses and says, “You have gone too far!
 Everyone in the community is holy, and the LORD is among them, why do you raise up yourselves above the LORD’S congregation?”
 (Numbers 16:3)

 There is much in these words.
 It can be said simply that Korach, who is from the same clan as Moses and Aaron, was jealous of his cousins and wanted the power they had.
 The Book of Proverbs teaches that “jealousy rots the bones.”
-(Prov.
-14:30) One can easily argue that something degraded inside Korach to the point where he wanted to be in charge.
+(Proverbs 14:30) One can easily argue that something degraded inside Korach to the point where he wanted to be in charge.
 The Midrash picks up on this idea putting into the words in the mouth of the rebel, “You, [Moses] took the rank of royalty for yourself, and you handed the priesthood to your brother!)
-(Tanchuma Korach 4) It would be simple to understand Korach’s rebellion as simple jealousy and questing for power.
+(Midrash Tanchuma Korach 4) It would be simple to understand Korach’s rebellion as simple jealousy and questing for power.
 I think it goes much deeper.

 Look carefully at what Korach says before calling out Moses.
 He says, “Everyone in the community is holy and the LORD is among them.”
 Here is where the language really matters.
 Korach astutely echoes the words of God back to Moses and Aaron, based on the Book of Exodus, but like all echoes, the words are distorted.
 In Exodus, God says, “You shall be to me a nation of priests and a holy nation.”
 (Ex.
 19:6) Look carefully: in Exodus becoming a holy nation is something that is set in the future.
 The Torah’s language is always laconic, every word intentional and there it says, “You shall be…a holy nation.”
 That is, holiness is not something you are, it is something you become.
 Holiness is a dream, and aspiration, a calling from the future.
 Leviticus makes the clearest case for holiness.
 There it says, “You shall become holy, because I, the LORD, am holy.”
-(Lev.
+(Leviticus.
 19:2) You are not born holy, but you can aspire to holiness.
 Like the horizon line, holiness is always situated in the future because it is that dream of a vivid, life-affirming place we all want to go that gives our lives meaning and purpose.

 Korach distorted Exodus by saying that everyone is already holy.
 Korach’s rebellion is not just one of power, but one of entitlement.
 And by shifting the state of holiness from the future to the present, Korach in effect gives up the dream of a better tomorrow.
 The future in Korach’s eyes doesn’t matter; only winning matters.
 Holiness, in Korach’s eyes, becomes the tool to achieve power, instead of power being utilized to facilitate a holy life.